-Next meetingNext meeting of the Delegation for relations with South Africa is scheduled to take place on Thursday 30 June 2016 from 10.00 to 11.00 in Brussels (meeting room: Altiero Spinelli A1E-1).
+Next meetingNext meeting of the Delegation for relations with South Africa is scheduled to take place on Wednesday 14 September 2016 from 16.15 to 17.15 in Strasbourg (meeting room: Louise Weiss S4.2).

 Inter-parliamentary relations with South Africa were frozen during the apartheid years.
 The European Parliament (EP) had, nevertheless, supported the anti-apartheid struggle and backed the financing of the humanitarian aid via NGO's in South Africa.
 This demonstration of solidarity became most evident when in 1988 the EP honoured Nelson Mandela, while still in prison, with the first Sakharov Prize for Freedom of Thought.